 Depending on weed growth, some areas may be cleaned more than once a year.
-This is particularly so where drains are in highly visual areas such as retention ponds.
-In addition to weed-spraying, drains are cleaned out generally with a weed rake attached to a digger arm.
+This is particularly so where drains are in highly visual areas such a retention ponds.
+In addition to weed-spraying, drains are cleaned out and re-shaped with a digger depending on condition.